academe/omnipay-helcim/docs/JS-Purchase.md

 2. The documentation states that the helcim.js API supports only "purchase" transactions.
 It then describes only "preauth" (authorisation) transactions.
 I suspecty the former is a typo and the latter is the reality.
 The amount field is optional, with a non-present amount being used just to obtain a card token.
+The amount field is not actually listed in the fields list, and only appears in the PHP code sample (and with two "id" attributes, one of which is assumed to be a type of "name", or maybe not).

 Several differences to note with this API, just to make sure there are enough exceptions to keep us busy: